Winker paces Reds with 5 RBIs in 11-3 rout over Rangers

 Neither Puig in right field or Winker in center moved more than a step on Choo’s first-inning rocket into the right-center field seats, Choo’s 12th of the season.

-Winker followed Jose Peraza‘s sacrifice fly with a two-run double for a 3-1 Reds lead in the second.
+Winker followed Jose Peraza’s sacrifice fly, Peraza’s first of the season, with a two-run double for a 3-1 Reds lead in the second.
 It was Winker’s first RBIs since May 28.

+“He’s been hitting the ball hard,” Bell said.
+“The results haven’t been there.”

-Pence tied the game with his drive into the visitors’ bullpen in left-center field in the third on a 3-0 fastball, Pence’s 17th career homer against Cincinnati.
+Pence tied it with his drive into the visitors’ bullpen in left-center field in the third on a 3-0 fastball, Pence’s 17th career homer against Cincinnati, tied for the second most against any opponent.

 Winker added an RBI single in Cincinnati’s three-run fifth.